 Why are followers held to a higher standard than leaders?
 Why is God calling so many “deeply flawed” prophets to begin with?
-If God were the God of Love then it would be those who most loved, like Mother Teresa and Gandhi, who were blessed with a greater spiritual connection, not the historically racist, misogynist, violent, libido-driven prophets we adore.
+If God were the God of Love then it would be those who most loved who were blessed with a greater spiritual connection, not the historically racist, misogynist, violent, power-driven prophets we adore.

 How can I condemn the Lafferty brothers while simultaneously praising Nephi?
 How can I condemn ISIS while praising Joshua?
 They were all following the same god.